Dow retreats from 10-day rally; JPMorgan weighs

 | NEW YORK

-NEW YORK Stocks slipped on Friday, ending the Dow Jones industrial average's longest winning streak since 1996 as investors paused just below the S&P 500's record high.
+NEW YORK U.S. stocks slipped on Friday, ending the Dow Jones industrial average's longest winning streak since 1996 as investors paused just below the S&P 500's record high.

 A decline in JPMorgan Chase shares after the bank was hit by a one-two punch of bad news also weighed on the market.